tomalmog/ai-skill-showcase/README.md

 It trains a simple classifier and shows two separate predictions to illustrate the workflow.
 Check out everyone's notebooks!
 Great ideas so far:
-- Creating heatmaps sourced from images online (Advitya's)
+- Creating heatmaps sourced from images online (Advitiya's)
 - William's Pokemon card classifier
 - Malaria classification by Andrew Yang